anna-kozh/blog/_posts/2024-05-07-Parent-app.md

 </figure>

 <p>
-With tight backend constraints and limited engineering capacity, we aligned on three priorities:
+With tight back end constraints and limited engineering capacity, we aligned on three priorities:
 </p>
 <ul>
 <li>Help users log in by any means necessary </li>